incrementalcapitalist/typescript-amplifier/README.md

 When you run the script, it will perform the following actions:

-1. **Prompt for Project Name and Type:**
+1. **Prompt for Project Details:**
-   - You will be asked to enter a name for your AWS Amplify project and choose between Gen 1 and Gen 2 setup.
+   - You will be asked to enter a name for your AWS Amplify project, the App ID, and the branch name.

 2. **System Update and Upgrade:**
    - Updates the package index and performs a full system upgrade.